klingon-droid/SendX_Finance-Backend/README.md

 ## Architecture

-The SendX backend consists of several key components:
+The AeroSol backend consists of several key components:

 1. **Twitter Bot**: Monitors mentions and processes payment requests
 2. **Solana Integration**: Executes transactions on the Solana mainnet-beta